Professional PR Crisis Management Services

 When they hear “crisis management,” most people think of a random negative event that happens suddenly and without warning, like a lightning strike of bad PR.
-Professional crisis management is seen as a reactive discipline in the wake of an all-hands-on-deck business emergency.
+Crisis management firms are frequently brought in after the fact, as a reaction in the wake of an all-hands-on-deck business emergency.

 But good crisis management is really risk management.
 The truth is, most crisis events can be anticipated, and the most effective handling of a risky situation lies in anticipating and planning for that seemingly random event or happening.

-Issues Management PR Can Help Head Off A Crisis
+Issues Management Services Can Help Head Off A Crisis

 There’s no true blueprint for handling a crisis, and it’s a myth that you can be 100% prepared for everything.
-Our process, however, does follow certain assumptions and principles.
+Our crisis management services, however, do follow certain assumptions and principles in our process.

 Crisis prevention beats crisis management.
 You probably already know the risks and the most likely crisis situations.
 If not, a reputation audit will uncover them, and preventive steps may be taken.

 Preparation must be continuous.
 The key to a relevant crisis management plan is regular updating and review.
 We recommend that the most likely scenarios, messages, and response be reviewed at least quarterly.